medizininformatik-initiative/usecase-cord-support/Studienprotokolle/PKU/README.md

-# Script to calculate the aggregate of patients corresponding to Mukoviszidose/CF Cystic Fibrosis and Birth
+# Script to calculate the aggregate of patients corresponding to PKU with Comorbidities and Birth

 ### 1. clone repository